daytonaio/content/articles/20240819_developing_inside_containers.md

 Conclusion
 ----------

-Containerization is vital for modern development, ensuring consistent app performance and streamlining workflows by isolating dependencies and configurations.
+Containerization is essential for modern development, ensuring your app runs consistently across different environments.
+It simplifies your workflow by isolating dependencies and configurations, making your development process smoother and more reliable.

-VSCode's Remote - Containers extension sets up a production-like environment, reducing "works on my machine" issues and streamlining development.
+VSCode, with its Remote - Containers extension, makes it easy to set up a containerized environment that mirrors production.
+This approach minimizes the "works on my machine" issue and streamlines development, testing, and deployment.

-Daytona standardizes environments and automates setups, letting your team focus on coding, making development more efficient and productive
+Daytona enhances this process by standardizing environments and automating setups, so your team can focus more on coding and less on environment management.
+By using tools like Daytona, you're embracing a more efficient and consistent way to develop, ultimately making your work easier and more productive
 ---